mipatterson/typedoc-plugin-pages/docs-source/getting-started/page-organization.md

 ## Organization Options

-Your pages can be organized in several different ways.
-You can group pages in the following ways:
+Your pages can be organized in several different ways:

 1. [Page groups](#1-page-groups)
 2. [Child pages](#2-child-pages)